National Science Foundation

 Grant in 2018

-The Local Crowd, established in 2012 and based in Laramie, Wyoming, is a crowdfunding platform that supports small businesses and organizations in rural communities.
-It facilitates rewards-based funding and provides comprehensive services such as education, coaching, research, and networking to enhance the success of these ventures.
+The Local Crowd, established in 2012 and based in Laramie, Wyoming, operates as a rewards-based crowdfunding platform dedicated to supporting small businesses and community organizations within rural areas.
+The company facilitates fundraising campaigns while providing comprehensive services such as education, coaching, research, and networking opportunities to enhance the success of these initiatives.
 By fostering connections between businesses, customers, nonprofits, leaders, and residents, The Local Crowd strengthens social capital and promotes local economic growth and sustainability.

 Betterment Labs